raonigabriel/theia-java/README.md

 ## Disclaimer
 * I am not affiliated in any way with Eclipse foundation.
 * This image comes with no warranty.
 Use it at your own risk.
-* I don't like comunists, socialists, left-wing ideology.
+* I don't like communists, socialists, left-wing ideology.
 Don't use my stuff, communist scam.
 * Fuck off snowflakes, fuck-off code-covenant, I will call my branches the old way.
 * Long live **master**, fuck-off renaming.